iterative/katacoda-scenarios/tutorials/versioning/step3.md

    besides storing in cache the current version of their corresponding data files, the contents of `data.dvc` and `model.h5.dvc` have been updated as well (to point to the latest versions of the cached data).
-The file `metrics.json` has been changed as well by the training process.
+The file `metrics.csv` has been changed as well by the training process.

    To record the state of the project after the second training, let's